 Once you have typed in your details, Create Your Account - you will now be directed back to the homepage.

-3. Set up your payment information.
-You can find this in Your Account, and just click Payment Methods and Add a Credit Card.
+- Set Up Payment Information - You can find this in Your Account, and just click Payment Methods and Add a Credit Card.

 Just add the details of your card and your billing address.

-5. Add a shipping address.
-Click on Your Account again and click on Your Addresses.
+- Add a Shipping Address - Click on Your Account again and click on Your Addresses.

 Then click on Add New Address.
 Then Save and Continue.
-You are now ready to shop on Amazon.
+You are now set up with an Amazon account.

 You have two options when selling on Amazon.
 Firstly, you can sell TO Amazon or sell ON Amazon.